MexrlDev/repo/PS3/LuaPlayer-PS3/Readme.md

 Path: `/dev_hdd0/game/LUAP00001/app.lua`

-Place the script in the game’s data folder using a file manager (e.g., multiMAN).
+Drop `app.lua` into that folder using a file manager like multiMAN.
+That’s the full path — the `LUAP00001` folder is created when you install the `.pkg`.

 **2. USB Mass Storage**

 Root directory of any connected USB drive (`/dev_usb000/`, `/dev_usb001/`, …).
 The script must be named exactly `app.lua`.

-**Error logging behaviour:**
+**Error logging:**

-If a script crashes at runtime, LuaPlayer automatically writes an error report:
+If your script crashes at runtime, LuaPlayer writes a file called `lua_error_log.txt` automatically — no setup needed.
+Where it lands depends on where `app.lua` was loaded from:

-- When the script is loaded from **USB**, the error log is saved to the same USB device (usually in the root or a `logs/` subdirectory, depending on the build).
+- Running from **USB** → `lua_error_log.txt` is written to the root of that same USB drive.
-- When the script is loaded from **internal HDD**, the error log is written locally inside `/dev_hdd0/game/LUAP00001/`.
+- Running from **internal HDD** → `lua_error_log.txt` is written to `/dev_hdd0/game/LUAP00001/`.

+So if something blows up and the screen just goes black or exits, grab that file.
+It’ll have the exact Lua error and line number.

 **Headless execution:**